YovsefMo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 6. New Local Variable

 - Create a script that creates a new local variable.
-- Local Variable Name: BETTY
+- Local Variable Name: BEST
-- Local Variable Value: Holberton
+- Local Variable Value: School

 ### 7. New Global Variable

 - Create a script that creates a new global variable.
-- Global Variable Name: HOLBERTON
+- Global Variable Name: BEST
-- Global Variable Value: Betty
+- Global Variable Value: School

 ### 8. True Knowledge